MarketAxess (NASDAQ:MKTX) Posts Quarterly Earnings Results

-MarketAxess (NASDAQ:MKTX – Get Rating) posted its earnings results on Wednesday.
-The financial services provider reported $1.71 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.70 by $0.01, RTT News reports.
-The firm had revenue of $186.10 million for the quarter, compared to the consensus estimate of $186.34 million.
-MarketAxess had a return on equity of 25.12% and a net margin of 36.90%.
-The business’s quarterly revenue was down 4.8% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $2.11 earnings per share.
+MarketAxess (NASDAQ:MKTX – Get Rating) released its earnings results on Wednesday.
+The financial services provider reported $1.71 earnings per share for the quarter, beating the consensus estimate of $1.70 by $0.01, RTT News reports.
+The business had revenue of $186.10 million during the quarter, compared to analysts’ expectations of $186.34 million.
+MarketAxess had a net margin of 36.90% and a return on equity of 25.12%.
+The firm’s revenue was down 4.8% on a year-over-year basis.
+During the same period last year, the business earned $2.11 earnings per share.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, February 23rd.
-Shareholders of record on Wednesday, February 9th were issued a $0.70 dividend.
-The ex-dividend date of this dividend was Tuesday, February 8th.
-This is a positive change from MarketAxess’s previous quarterly dividend of $0.66.
-This represents a $2.80 annualized dividend and a yield of 1.06%.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, February 23rd.
+Investors of record on Wednesday, February 9th were given a dividend of $0.70 per share.
+The ex-dividend date was Tuesday, February 8th.
+This is a boost from MarketAxess’s previous quarterly dividend of $0.66.
+This represents a $2.80 annualized dividend and a dividend yield of 1.06%.
 MarketAxess’s dividend payout ratio (DPR) is 41.36%.

-Several hedge funds have recently added to or reduced their stakes in the company.
-Morgan Stanley lifted its holdings in shares of MarketAxess by 36.6% during the second quarter.
-Morgan Stanley now owns 147,851 shares of the financial services provider’s stock valued at $68,542,000 after purchasing an additional 39,604 shares during the last quarter.
-Parametric Portfolio Associates LLC raised its holdings in MarketAxess by 28.3% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 111,898 shares of the financial services provider’s stock worth $46,020,000 after acquiring an additional 24,693 shares during the last quarter.
-Barclays PLC raised its holdings in MarketAxess by 10.6% in the 4th quarter.
-Barclays PLC now owns 97,176 shares of the financial services provider’s stock worth $39,965,000 after acquiring an additional 9,338 shares during the last quarter.
-California State Teachers Retirement System raised its holdings in MarketAxess by 1.1% in the 4th quarter.
-California State Teachers Retirement System now owns 66,671 shares of the financial services provider’s stock worth $27,420,000 after acquiring an additional 736 shares during the last quarter.
-Finally, Marshall Wace LLP purchased a new position in MarketAxess in the 4th quarter worth approximately $7,023,000.
-Hedge funds and other institutional investors own 98.19% of the company’s stock.
+MKTX has been the subject of a number of research analyst reports.
+Credit Suisse Group reduced their price target on MarketAxess from $412.00 to $372.00 and set a “neutral” rating for the company in a report on Wednesday, April 6th.
+Zacks Investment Research downgraded MarketAxess from a “hold” rating to a “sell” rating and set a $345.00 price target for the company. in a report on Friday, January 28th.
+Raymond James downgraded MarketAxess from an “outperform” rating to a “market perform” rating in a research report on Wednesday, April 6th.
+Compass Point lowered shares of MarketAxess from a “neutral” rating to a “sell” rating and set a $300.00 target price on the stock. in a report on Thursday, January 27th.
+Finally, Deutsche Bank Aktiengesellschaft dropped their target price on MarketAxess from $384.00 to $314.00 in a research report on Thursday, April 7th.
+Two analysts have rated the stock with a sell rating, seven have issued a hold rating and one has assigned a buy rating to the company.
+According to MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $378.56.

 About MarketAxess (Get Rating)